-Amy has been in Rwanda for over four years having previously graduated from Cambridge University with a Degree in Education and worked in London as a Primary School teacher.
-Prior to taking up the post at APIE in 2014, Amy worked on two projects, based in Kigali and in rural Rwanda supporting teachers with their methodology as a VSO Volunteer and implementing a televised educational program with the Mediae Company.
+Amy has been in Rwanda since 2013 having previously graduated from Cambridge University with a Degree in Education and worked in London as a Primary School teacher.
+Prior to joining APIE in 2014, Amy worked on two projects based in Kigali and in rural Rwanda supporting teachers with their methodology as a VSO Volunteer and implementing a televised educational program with the Mediae Company.
 At APIE, Amy leads on strategy and is responsible for all operations in Rwanda.
 She works closely with the APIE Rwanda team and liaises with partner organisations to optimise impact.

 UK Operations Manager (UK)

 Hannah joined APIE in March 2019.
 She has worked in project management, communications, and business management for community, voluntary and public sector organisations.
 She managed a service for asylum seekers and refugees in Brighton before spending several years supporting the delivery of public health and clinical engagement projects for the NHS.
 More recently, she has worked on freelance projects focused on the arts and current affairs.
 She has three children and is a School Governor and volunteer for her local infant school.

 Dany is an IT Specialist with a broad range of skills and many years of experience working on various IT projects with companies both locally and abroad.
 He obtained his Diploma in ICT from the Integrated Polytechnic Regional Center and was a member of Andela Learning Community, Africa's foremost ICT community of talented developers, where he completed his professional software development certifications.
 He is also a successful techpreneur since 2016, growing a young tech start-up into a well known and respected company serving the local community and collaborating with international partners.